k1kolev/info/features/ui-ux-features/presence.md

 - **Away**: You've been inactive for more than a few minutes or away from your device.
 - **Offline**: You're not logged in or inactive for quite longer.

-@@name updates your presence automatically based on activity.
+@@name updates your presence **automatically** based on your activity.

-If you manually select any state, other than "Available", ERP.net stops updating it automatically and keeps showing your last selected state.
+Manually selecting any state, other than **Available**, pauses automatic updates and keeps showing your last selected availability.

+> [!Tip]
+>
+>
+> automatically and keep showing your last selected state.

 To restore automatic presence updates, set your presence to "Available".

-> [!Note]
-> Your chosen status will be visible to your colleagues in chat windows and social group participant lists, providing instant clarity on your availability.